demisto/content/Packs/SymantecDLP/Integrations/SymantecDLPV2/README.md

 ### symantec-dlp-get-report-filters

 ***
-Retrieve the filter criteria for a saved search in the Enforce console by report ID.
+Retrieves the filter criteria for a saved search in the Enforce console by report ID.
 Requires SDLP 16.0.

 #### Base Command